OnionUI/Onion/website/docs/07-apps/01-included-in-onion/pico8-wrapper.md

 ## How to Enable and Launch

-1. Enable the `PICO-8 Native Wrapper` App using the Onion Package Manager's *Apps* section.
+1. Enable the `PICO-8 Native Wrapper` App using the Onion Package Manager's *Expert* section.

 2. In order to use the wrapper, you need to have previously purchased PICO-8.
 It is available as a single purchase at [Lexaloffle's website](https://www.lexaloffle.com/games.php?page=updates).
 Once downloaded, place the `pico8_dyn` and `pico8.dat` files from the **Raspberry Pi** package in the `/App/pico/bin` directory of your Onion SD card.